mongodb/docs/source/includes/api/list-tables/invoices-response-documents.rst

    * - paymentMethod
      - string
-     -

-   * - salesforceOpportunityId
-     - string
-     -
+     - Means by which this invoice has been paid.

    * - salesTaxCents
      - number
-     - // tax on subtotal.
+     - Amount of taxes levied on **subtotalCents**.

    * - startDate
      - string